Wanna contribute? :)

-Bab e Salam (gate no. 1) is one of the major gates of Masjid al-Nabawi, and is located on the wetern side of the Rawda e Rasool.
+Bab as-Salam (باب السلام) is one of the major gates of Masjid al-Nabawi, and is located on the wetern side of the Rawda e Rasool.
 Originally built by Caliph Omar circa 640 CE (18 Hj.) in the western wall of the mosque.
 During the various extensions of the mosque, this door was also moved westward in the same line and today it is not in its original location.

 circa 1900 CE

-Modern and most recent construction of the as-Salaam gate of prophet's mosque took place during the first Saudi expansion, which was originally conceived by Shah Abdulaziz al-Saud and commissioned by his son Saud bin Abdulaziz.
-The small three portals to the left belong to the Bab e abi Bakr al-Siddique.
+Modern and most recent construction of the Bab as-Salaam (gate no. 1) of prophet's mosque took place during the first Saudi expansion, which was originally conceived by Shah Abdulaziz al-Saud and commissioned by his son Saud bin Abdulaziz.
+The small three portals to the left belong to the Bab abu Bakr al-Siddique.

 The evolution of bab as-Salam (Bab as-Salam) from 1920s (left), 1950s (center), 1980s (right), gate no. 1, is the main gate of al-Masjid al-Nabawi, the prophet's mosque in Madinah, Saudi Arabia.
 The modern Bab-as-salam retaines few of the features of it's predecessor, although the exterior dome no longer exists the interior of the rood is still domed.
 The floral patterned lintel above the old door was also retained in it's successor.
 Today a chandelier hangs in the doorway.

 Panoramic view of the western flank of Masjid al-Nabawi, with Bab as-Salam (right) below the illuminated minaret, to the far left is the Bab al-Rehmah and the smaller tripple gate between the two is Bab-i abi-Bakr.
 Next picture (below) shows the same view from a bit more distance, as the gate stood during the first quarter of the twentieth century CE.